rwinkhart/sshyp/README.md

 sshyp has not been extensively tested by the public; safety and security are priorities, but they cannot be guaranteed.

 Always check the [known bugs](https://github.com/rwinkhart/sshyp/wiki/Known-Bugs) list before updating or installing sshyp.

-# Mission Statement
-sshyp aims to make it as simple as possible to manage passwords and notes via CLI across multiple devices in a secure, self-hosted fashion.

-What sshyp can do:

-- securely manage a collection of encrypted passwords and notes via CLI
-- generate new, secure passwords to the user's choice in length and complexity
-- securely sync said passwords and notes seamlessly between devices (or just manage them offline)
-- utilize [extensions](https://github.com/rwinkhart/sshyp-labs) to interact with your entries is additional ways (such as generating TOTP keys or managing your entries in a GUI)
-- everything above with entries created by pass/password-store!
-- everything above on Haiku, FreeBSD, Linux, and Termux!

 # Installation
 **Important:** *Shell completions (both Bash and ZSH) may require additional configuration on some distributions - please see [this page](https://github.com/rwinkhart/sshyp/wiki/Completions) of the wiki for support.*